kamamautanu/AmaFi/README.md

 ## 3. Soil Moisture Sensor

-To date there are a number of soil moisture sensors available on the market, these use either resistive or capacitive sensing.
+Soil moisture sensors use either resistive or capacitive sensing.
 Resistive sensors impute the volumentric content of water by measuring the current that passes through the soil between the two sensor prongs to get a resistance value.
 By design resistive sensors corrode quickly as current runs through the exposed soil probes causing electrolysis.
 On the other hand, capacitive sensing measures the dielectic formed by the soil and is actually a more accurate measure of soil moisture content compared to resistive sensing.
 Something like applying fertilizer would decrease the resistance sensor reading, but the most important factor influencing dielectic measurements taken by capacitance sensors is water.
 Capacitive sensors themselves are made out of a more corrossion resistive material, meaning they last longer than metal resistive sensors.
+I chose to go with the Adafruit Capacitive Soil Moisture Sensor.
+It runs on the I2C Bus, uses the MIT license, and comes with the added bonus of a temperature sensor that is accurate to +/- 2 degrees Celcius.

+## 4. I2C Multiplexer

+The Inter-Integrated Circuit (I2C) Interface on the Raspberry Pi allows multiple I2C devices to be connected to one I2C Bus as long as each device has a unique I2C address, multiple instances of the same address are not allowed.
+An I2C Multiplexer allows multiple I2C sensors with the same I2C address to be connected to different channels on the multiplexer, thus allowing multiple sensors with the same I2C address to connect to one I2C Bus.
+One multiplexer was plenty for the 6 soil moisture sensors I needed to connect, but multiple Multiplexers could be implemented.

-## 4. Relay
+## 5. Relay

-## 5. Solenoid Valve
+## 6. Solenoid Valve

 Drip irrigation systems are low-pressure and I knew that in my case I would be installing a water pressure regulator upstream of all of my solenoid valves, so I was not concerned about using plastic solenoid valves.
-There are metal solenoid valves that could be substituted in areas that require more hardiness.
-These
+Metal solenoid valves that could be substituted in areas that require more hardiness.
+These solenoids run on 12V

-## 6. I2C Multiplexer

-The Inter-Integrated Circuit (I2C)

 ## 7. Other electical components